Lamproie – Lamprey. The Lamprey on French Menus

 Bryan G. Newman

-Lamproie de Rivière Européene, the River Lamprey and the Lamproie Marine or Lamproie de Mer, the Sea Lamprey - The French name lamproie, like lamprey in English, covers all members of the lamprey family and there are quite a number of members.
+Lamproie de Rivière Européene, the River Lamprey and the Lamproie Marine or Lamproie de Mer - The Lamprey.
+The French name lamproie, like lamprey in English, covers all members of the lamprey family and there are quite a number of members.
 However, in France, one of the two noted above will be on your menu.
-The lamprey is a strange and jawless animal, neither a true fish nor an eel.
-Lampreys are a unique and separate family of freshwater and seawater animals.
+The lamprey is a strange and jawless fish, but not an eel.
+Lampreys are a unique and separate family of freshwater and seawater fish.

 Lamproie au Citron et au Lard